We are always looking for ways to prevent illness, or to detect and treat problems at an early stage.

 Many skin spots such as warts, skin tags, cosmetic blemishes, sun-damaged skin and early skin cancers can be treated using Liquid Nitrogen to freeze the lesion.
 One treatment may be all that is needed but often further applications are needed.

 We are able to do small operations under local anaesthetic to remove skin cancers and other skin problems such as unwanted moles, skin tags, cysts and warts.

 We can provide Repeat Prescriptions for known conditions when this is agreed by your doctor.
 Stable conditions still require a check with your doctor at regular intervals, usually every three or six months.
 Please be organised and don’t do this at the last minute.
 Remember that you may be asked to come in for a check.

-Request Prescription Online or you can request via phone, fax, or email.
+Request Prescription Online or you can request via phone, The Doctors App or email.